-Earned Value Management | By Duncan Haughey | minute read
+Earned Value Management | By Duncan Haughey | Read time minutes

-In a nutshell, Earned Value is an approach where you monitor the project plan, actual work, and work completed value to see if a project is on track.
+In a nutshell, Earned Value Management is an approach where project managers monitor the project plan, actual work, and work completed value to understand if a project is on track.

 Here are five other definitions:

 - Englert and Associates, Inc. define EVM as

 a method for measuring project performance.
 It compares the amount of work that was planned with what was actually accomplished to determine if cost and schedule performance is as planned.

 a methodology used to measure and communicate the real physical progress of a project taking into account the work complete, the time taken and the costs incurred to complete that work.

 - The user guide for Microsoft Project defines EVM as